Alejogb1/job-board/blog-data/how-can-pytorch-geometric-load-a-series-of-graphs-from-a-csv-file.md

 id: "how-can-pytorch-geometric-load-a-series-of-graphs-from-a-csv-file"
 ---

-Let's tackle this one.
+one.
 It’s a fairly common scenario I’ve encountered in my time working with graph neural networks – needing to ingest graph data from a tabular format like a csv.
 The short answer is that `torch_geometric` doesn't directly load graph structures from a csv out of the box, unlike, say, its handling of node feature files.
 We need to bridge that gap by crafting a process that interprets the csv data and converts it into `torch_geometric`’s representation of a graph, usually using `torch_geometric.data.Data` objects.
 It's not complex, but understanding the steps is critical.

 I recall a project a couple of years back, dealing with social network analysis, where we had a series of relationships in a large csv.
 Each row essentially represented an edge: source node, target node, and perhaps some edge features.
 We needed to convert this to a graph structure that PyTorch Geometric could understand for downstream tasks.
 The issue, as it invariably tends to be, was scalability, and keeping everything efficient.

-The main challenge is that a csv typically represents *edges*, potentially with associated data, whereas `torch_geometric` works with a graph's *connectivity* and node features.
+The main challenge is that a csv typically represents _edges_, potentially with associated data, whereas `torch_geometric` works with a graph's _connectivity_ and node features.
 The critical step is converting rows representing edges into an edge index, which is a 2xN tensor specifying the source and target node indices for each of the N edges.
 We will also need to create node feature matrices if your graphs have associated node data, but we’ll tackle this as we go.

 Let's break down how to achieve this in practice.
 I will illustrate three primary approaches using code snippets.